Tlales/Algeria_City_Extractor/README.md

 A powerful grep-based utility to extract and identify Algerian cities and wilayas (provinces) from any text-based files.
 Perfect for data processing, geolocation extraction, and text analysis.

+## Why?
+Most datasets provide clean lists of Algerian cities and wilayas.

+This tool is different — it is designed to extract location names from **noisy, unstructured text**, such as:
+- OCR outputs
+- database dumps
+- logs
+- scraped data

+It prioritizes **robust matching over strict formatting**.

 **Supported file formats:** `.txt`, `.csv`, `.sql`, `.json`, `.log`, `.xml`, and any other text-based format.

 ## Features